misterhackerman/mscsploit/README.md

-# msc-mu-api
+# MSCSPLOIT
-API to download any course from msc-mu.com.
+API to download any course from msc-mu.com

+# USAGE
+> python3 mscsploit.py